Chart Color Schemes

 Gymea Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gymea Bay's dwelling structure, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 52.4% houses and 47.6% other dwellings.
-Home ownership in Gymea Bay stood at 44.5%, with mortgaged dwellings at 48.0% and rented ones at 7.5%.
-The median monthly mortgage repayment was $3,033, exceeding Sydney metro's average of $2,774.
-Median weekly rent in Gymea Bay was $680, higher than Sydney metro's $500.
-Nationally, Gymea Bay's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Gymea Bay's dwelling structure, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 52.4% houses and 47.6% other dwellings.
+Home ownership in Gymea Bay was higher than Sydney metro's figure at 44.5%, with the remaining dwellings either mortgaged (48.0%) or rented (7.5%).
+The median monthly mortgage repayment in Gymea Bay was $3,033, surpassing Sydney metro's average of $2,774.
+Additionally, the median weekly rent figure in Gymea Bay was recorded at $680, compared to Sydney metro's $500.
+Nationally, Gymea Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing